-Certificate of Designation: A motion needs to be made by to designate Supervisor Bettez as the official representative to attend the annual business meeting at the Association of Towns.
+Certificate of Designation: A motion needs to be made by to designate Supervisor Bettez as the official representative to attend the annual business meeting at the Association of Towns, with the alternate being Deputy Supervisor Dan Torres.

 AOT meeting: A motion needs to be made to authorize the expenditure of up to \$2,000 for registration, lodging, meals and travel expenses for members of the Board who wish to attend the 2018 Association of Towns Meeting in New York City.
 These individuals will present receipts and/or documentation for reimbursement.